-For international students, the campus location listed on the I-20 will be determined by the campus location where the student is taking the majority of credits in that term.
-International students may not take courses in a program level different from the one to which the student has been admitted.
+For international students, the campus location listed on the I-20 will be determined by the campus location where the student is taking most credits in that term.
+International students may not take courses on a program level different from the one to which the student has been admitted.